citp/mining_simulator/Readme.md

 The Bitcoin Mining Simulator has been developed and tested on Mac OS X 10.11.4.
 This software is currently setup to be run using Apple's Xcode IDE.

+The code is dependent on the GNU Scientific Library (https://www.gnu.org/software/gsl/).
+The xcode project file expects the headers to be located at /usr/local/include and the library files to be located at /usr/local/lib so these must be updated if your configuration differs.

-The code for the mining simulator has no outside dependencies and is written in standard C++11.
-In the future we will release this code with a makefile so that it is easily compilable in the cross-platform manner.
+The code for the mining simulator is written in standard C++14.
+In the future we will release this code with a makefile so that it is easily compilable in a cross-platform manner.

 Usage
 -----------